 Members serve on a volunteer basis without remuneration, but are reimbursed for expenses incurred in serving on the Council.

 What is the time commitment of the council?

 The Council will meet a minimum of four times per year.
-Meetings will be help in various communities across PEI.
-The co-chairs of the groups will meet once per year with the Premier and Minister of Fisheries and Communities.
+Meetings will be held in a central location.

 |Name||County||Term Start||Term End|